thtran97/Local-Search-for-SAT/README.md

 #### 3. WalkSAT & WalkSAT/Random Walk, 1994 :white_check_mark:

 ***Idea:*** Pick (randomly) one UNSAT clause, then pick the variable that minimizes break => score = break.
-In addition, the original strategy of Selman, Kautz, and Cohen (1994), called SKC stragegy, proposed that: "never make a random move if there exists one literal with zero break-count".
+In addition, the original strategy of Selman, Kautz, and Cohen (1994), called SKC strategy, proposed that: "never make a random move if there exists one literal with zero break-count".
 Obviously, flipping literal with zero break-count will improve the objective function (= number of SAT clauses).

 #### 4. GSAT/Tabu & WalkSAT/Tabu, 1997 :white_check_mark: